-We have a history of net losses, and we expect to continue to incur net losses and may not achieve or maintain profitability
+We have a history of net losses, and we expect to continue to incur net losses and may not achieve or maintain profitability.

-We have incurred net losses since our inception, including net losses of \$59.7 million for the year ended December 31, 2002.
-As of December 31, 2002, we had an accumulated deficit of \$149.7 million.
+We have incurred net losses since our inception, including net losses of \$35.2 million for the year ended December 31, 2001, \$59.7 million for the year ended December 31, 2002 and \$64.2 million for the year ended December 31, 2003.
+As of December 31, 2003, we had an accumulated deficit of \$213.9 million.
 We are unsure when we will become profitable, if ever.
 The size of our net losses will depend, in part, on the rate of growth, if any, in our revenues and on the level of our expenses.

-We derive substantially all of our revenues from subscriptions to our LexVision and OmniBank databases, drug discovery alliances, functional genomics collaborations for the development and, in some cases, analysis of the physiological effects of genes altered in knockout mice, technology licenses and compound library sales, and will continue to do so for the foreseeable future.
-Our future revenues from database subscriptions, collaborations and alliances are uncertain because our existing agreements have fixed terms or relate to specific projects of limited duration.
-Our future revenues from technology licenses are uncertain because they depend, in large part, on securing new agreements.
-Subject to limited exceptions, we do not intend to continue to make our compound libraries available for purchase in the future.
-Our ability to secure future revenue-generating agreements will depend upon our ability to address the needs of our potential future subscribers, collaborators and licensees, and to negotiate agreements that we believe are in our long-term best interests.
+We derive substantially all of our revenues from drug discovery alliances, subscriptions to our LexVision database and our OmniBank library and collaborations for the development and, in some cases, analysis of the physiological effects of genes altered in knockout mice and technology licenses, and will continue to do so for the foreseeable future.
+Our future revenues from alliances, database subscriptions and collaborations are uncertain because our existing agreements have fixed terms or relate to specific projects of limited duration.
+Our future revenues from technology licenses are uncertain because they depend, in part, on securing new agreements.
+Our ability to secure future revenue-generating agreements will depend upon our ability to address the needs of our potential future collaborators and licensees, and to negotiate agreements that we believe are in our long-term best interests.
 We may determine that our interests are better served by retaining rights to our discoveries and advancing our therapeutic programs to a later stage, which could limit our near-term revenues.
+Given the early-stage nature of our operations, we do not currently derive any revenues from sales of pharmaceuticals.

-A large portion of our expenses are fixed, including expenses related to facilities, equipment and personnel.
+A large portion of our expenses is fixed, including expenses related to facilities, equipment and personnel.
 In addition, we expect to spend significant amounts to fund research and development and to enhance our core technologies.
 As a result, we expect that our operating expenses will continue to increase significantly in the near term and, consequently, we will need to generate significant additional revenues to achieve profitability.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.